 Opal is a sub-gemstone of white colour.
 There are splatters of various colours on its surface.
-This gem stone is very soft and tender and breaks with a small hit.
-White colour stone named opel in English has been derived from Latin work Opulus which has meaning “like jewellery”.
+This gemstone is very soft and tender and breaks with a small hit.
+White colour stone named Opel in English has been derived from Latin work Opulus which has the meaning “like jewellery”.
 As per one more information, word opal has come from Sanskrit word Upal which means a “precious stone”.

 Benefit from wearing: